kirandesimone/elixog/README.md

   *This is a project from the Dockyard Academy Elixir course*

-  It's is a blog project that uses Elixir, Pheonix, Ecto, and PostgreSQL
+  It's a blog built with Elixir, Phoenix, Ecto, and PostgreSQL

 ## ERDiagram